+I could barely hold my phone, and I enabled predictive text because typing was far too taxing, mentally and physically.
 Forget cooking, doing laundry or washing dishes.
 Thankfully, I had friends who were able to come over and help with those things, as well as helping with cat care.

 After a month of this, last March I was given a diagnosis of post-viral fatigue syndrome, which is both a catch-all for “we have no idea” and the preliminary diagnosis for myalgic encephalomyelitis/ Chronic Fatigue Syndrome (ME/CFS).
 All told, more than 50 tests came back healthy (including adrenals, immune system and thyroid).
 The good news is that my body appeared to be healthier than ever.
 The bad news: My doctor said that he would order any tests I wanted, but otherwise, he couldn’t help me.

 I have a great physiotherapist, though, and she assured me that I would recover.
 Stimulating muscle fibers was essential, she said.
 She started me with “exercises” like shoulder rolls and lifting my arms in front of my body.
 Her faith in my eventual recovery kept me going (along with the pressure of having a book on the way).